pyladies/pyladies/www/_posts/2020/announcement-for-registering-pyladies-members.md

 - [Spanish / Espanol](https://forms.gle/CaDhPsjLgEmrqV7RA)
 - [Russian / Russky Yazyk](https://docs.google.com/forms/d/e/1FAIpQLScs5W-ujSTs4tkd_85LJ0Nr5UTgpsyJv0kBUaadk7fKbVSUrA/viewform?usp=sf_link)

-We’re currently in the process of translating our registration documentation into Arabic.
-If you’d like to help with translation, let us know by adding your voice to the GitHub issue [here](https://github.com/pyladies/global-organizing/issues/54).
+We're currently in the process of translating our registration documentation into Arabic.
+If you'd like to help with translation, let us know by adding your voice to the GitHub issue [here](https://github.com/pyladies/global-organizing/issues/54).

 Questions?
 You can open an issue on the PyLadies Info repo [here](https://github.com/pyladies/info/blob/master/README.md).
 Or else join us in [PyLadies Slack](https://slackin.pyladies.com/)!
 As always, you can keep up to date with the work for PyLadies Global through the PyLadies Global repo where monthly meeting minutes are posted, such as [Feb 2020 minutes]( https://github.com/pyladies/global-organizing/blob/master/notes/2020/13_02_2020.md).